APA-Accredited Doctoral Internship in Health Service Psychology

 Group Counseling: Interns are involved with co-leading one or more of the various types of groups with a staff member to have the opportunity to work directly in a clinical situation with a supervisor.
 Most groups are general therapy groups but there may be opportunities to participate in thematic groups if resources are available.

-Crisis Evaluation and Intervention: Interns participate with increasing responsibility and autonomy in the day and evening on-call rotations at SHaW-MH providing emergency assessments to clients who present to SHaW on a walk-in basis or after-hours.
+Crisis Evaluation and Intervention: Interns participate with increasing responsibility and autonomy in the day and evening on-call rotations at SHaW-Mental Health providing emergency assessments to clients who present to SHaW on a walk-in basis or after-hours.

-Screening: Interns conduct over-the-phone or in-person appointments with students who are seeking to enter into services at SHaW-MH.
+Screening: Interns conduct over-the-phone or in-person appointments with students who are seeking to enter into services at SHaW-Mental Health.

 Alcohol and Other Drug Counseling: We offer an opportunity for all interns to carry a caseload which includes working with students with either substance use as a primary or co-occurring diagnosis.
 Interns who want more focus in this may increase this number on their case load and may also engage in outreach/educational activities around wellness and prevention activities/website resource development.